eshipman/docker-utilities/README.md

 # docker-utilities
-Miscellaneous Docker utilities I use on my systems
+This is a collection of miscellaneous docker utilities that I use on my systems.
+I plan to update this repo as I make changes or add new utilities.